ConnorBrozic/SRT411-Assignment-0/README.md

 Please view the .md file for the properly formatted report.
 It is a Github Markdown document.

-There is also the formatted document in PDF format as well.
+There is also the formatted document in PDF format as well as the source code in .Rmd format.